Frequently Asked Questions (FAQ)

 No. You have been invited to the program starting in Fall 2014 only.
-When you start at Binghamton in fall 2015, you can do research through the Undergraduate Research Center.
+When you start at Binghamton in the fall, you can explore available research opportunities through the Undergraduate Research Center.

 You will be automatically pre-registered for your first FRI course (Research Methods) before freshmen orientation.
 During orientation, confirm that you are enrolled in the appropriate section for the particular research stream to which you have been assigned.